jmcgallia/jmcgallia/README.md

 [8-Week SQL Challenge](https://github.com/jmcgallia/8-week-sql-challenge/tree/main)

 ## Self-studying
 I've decided to go through a bunch of online courses that interest me or that I don't feel like I mastered enough at uni.
 Here are my solutions and explanations for the content of each course.
-I hope this shows my eagerness to learn and that my solutions/explanations might help other students taking these courses.
+I hope this content shows my mastery of the material and eagerness to learn.
+I also hope that my solutions/explanations might help other students taking these courses.

 [MIT 6.042J - Mathematics for Computer Science]()

 [MIT 6.006 SC - Introduction to Algorithms]()

 [MIT 18.01 SC - Single Variable Calculus]()

 [MIT 18.02 SC - MultiVariable Calculus]()

 [Coursera - Intro to Machine Learning]()

 [8-Week SQL Challenge](https://github.com/jmcgallia/8-week-sql-challenge/tree/main)